Clipper Circuits

 SHUNT OR PARALLEL POSITIVE CLIPPER WITH BIAS

-As is in Fig 6 (a), positive terminal of the battery is connected to the cathode of the diode.
-This causes the diode to be reversed biased at all times except when the input signal is more positive the bias voltage(i e Vi > VB). it will be interesting to know that if the polarity of the bias voltage is reversed , the resulting circuits will be as shown in Fig 6(b) Here the input signal lying above the voltage —VB is clipped the waveforms of the of the output voltage are also shown with figures
+As is in Fig 6 (a), the positive terminal of the battery is connected to the cathode of the diode.
+This causes the diode to be reversed-biased at all times except when the input signal is more positive than the bias voltage(i e Vi > VB). it will be interesting to know that if the polarity of the bias voltage is reversed, the resulting circuits will be as shown in Fig 6(b) Here the input signal lying above the voltage —VB has clipped the waveforms of the output voltage is also shown with figures

 Bias Shunt Parallel Positive Clipper